-

 Allied Crossplay has picked up where Wizards of the Coast left off, continuing a casual-friendly game that can also be as robust as you want it.
 With new factions and mechanics introduced at a slightly slower pace than WotC did, there's plenty of fun new stuff without it being overwhelming.

+Since then, we have released five new sets, and two subsets of cards.
 These aren't cards being churned out overnight with a ton of over-powered favorite characters.
 In fact, most of these sets have spent more time in development & play-testing than many of WotC's did.
 Additionally, the game's new digital life allows correcting past mistakes.
 If a newly released card is later found to be too over-powered or otherwise ruins the game, the team is willing to go back and release a revised version of their card to bring it in-line with the rest of the game.